This Handy Device Keeps You Informed During an Emergency—Even Without Power

 How We Tested the Best Hand-Crank Radios

-We set up testing scenarios to simulate the types of real-world events, such as severe storms and power outages, that hand-crank radios are designed to meet.
+We set up testing scenarios to simulate the types of real-world events that hand-crank radios are designed to meet, such as severe storms and power outages.
 In order to get a real feel for how each model would perform, we created a scoring rubric that included battery life, charging capabilities, radio signal reception, audio quality, portability, and additional features that might make sheltering in place a little easier.

 We started by recording the physical dimensions and weight of each radio and charging the batteries.
-Next we counted the number of AM, FM, and National Oceanic and Atmospheric Administration (NOAA) stations that each radio received in three different locations and awarded 1 to 5 points for signal reception.
+Next, we counted the number of AM, FM, and National Oceanic and Atmospheric Administration (NOAA) stations that each radio received in three different locations and awarded 1 to 5 points for signal reception.
 We also scored the radios on a 1 to 5 scale according to overall sound quality.
-Finally, we awarded additional points for such bonus features as charging ports for other devices, clocks, LED lights, and battery efficiency observed by a runtime test.
+We evaluated each radio’s construction, dropping each one three times onto a hard surface to test for durability.
+Finally, we awarded additional points for such bonus features as charging ports for other devices, clocks, flashlights, and battery efficiency observed by a runtime test.

 What to Consider When Choosing a Hand-Crank Radio

-Hand-crank radios might seem old school, but the newer products on the market feature modern technology that makes them more versatile than ever before.
-Read on to discover several of the most important considerations to keep in mind while shopping for the best hand-crank radio, from supported frequencies to weatherproof qualities to portability and more.
+Hand-crank radios might seem old school, but the newer products on the market feature modern technology that makes them worth adding to a kit of emergency essentials.
+Read on to discover several of the most important considerations to keep in mind while shopping for the best hand-crank radio, from supported frequencies and weatherproof qualities to portability and more.

 Power